neoforged/Documentation/docs/entities/index.md

     // The width and height, in blocks.
 The width is used in both horizontal directions.
     // This also means that non-square footprints are not supported.
 Default is 0.6f and 1.8f.
     .sized(1.0f, 1.0f)
-    // The spawn dimensions.
-This is used by mobs that spawn in varying sizes.
+    // A multiplicative factor (scalar) used by mobs that spawn in varying sizes.
     // In vanilla, these are only slimes and magma cubes, both of which use 4.0f.
     .spawnDimensionsScale(4.0f)
     // The eye height, in blocks from the bottom of the size.
 Defaults to height * 0.85.